-- (a) "Sick Leave" means the period of time a regular employee is permitted to be absent from work with or without pay, by virtue of sickness, unavoidable quarantine or accident for which compensation is not payable under the Workers' Compensation Act. - (b) Regular part-time employees shall receive sick leave prorated in accordance with hours of work per month relative to hours of work of a regular full-time employee.
+- (a) "Sick Leave" means the period of time a regular employee is permitted to be absent from work with or without pay, by virtue of sickness, unavoidable quarantine or accident for which compensation is not payable under the WorkSafe BC - (b) Regular part-time employees shall receive sick leave prorated in accordance with hours of work per month relative to hours of work of a regular full-time employee. - (c) Minimum Paid Sick Leave Further information regarding the following leave can be found on the Employment Standards website and are subject to change - a.
+Notwithstanding any other paid sick leave provisions in the Collective Agreement, all employees may be entitled to a minimum of five (5) days of paid sick leave per calendar year of employment.